 Subsection 4.
-Upon termination, unused accumulated non-exempt compensatory time will be paid to the employee at their final regular rate of pay, or the average regular rate received by such employee during the last three years of employment, whichever is higher.
-The Superintendent may approve the use of non-exempt compensatory time to extend an employee's termination date.
+Upon termination, unused accumulated non-exempt compensatory time will be paid to the employee at their final regular rate of pay, The Superintendent may approve the use of non-exempt compensatory time to extend an employee's termination date.